Matt Milano

 LBBuffalo Bills

-Milano (hamstring) was a limited participant in Thursday's practice.
+Milano (pectoral) was limited in Wednesday's practice.

 ANALYSIS